843.428.8734 Menu

 Many patients believe that root canal therapy is painful, but it is actually the infected tooth that is the source of your pain, and root canal therapy is what can alleviate your discomfort.
 In addition to this, benefits of root canal therapy include preserving the natural tooth structure and eliminating infection that could spread throughout the mouth and body.

-At Charleston Center for Cosmetic & Restorative Dentistry in Charleston, SC, we have an in-house CEREC machine that allows us to fabricate dental crowns so we can complete your root canal therapy in a single visit.
+At Charleston Center for Cosmetic & Restorative Dentistry in Charleston, SC, we have an in-house CEREC machine that allows us to fabricate dental crowns.
 Dr. John F. Rink has advanced training and uses sedation dentistry to ensure a virtually painless experience for our patients

 What is root canal therapy and when is it needed?